Ezepheros/RAG_chatbot_demo/README.md

-# Chatbot enhanced with Cohere embeddings for RAG and Cohere language model for chatbot
+# Chatbot enhanced with Cohere embeddings for RAG and Cohere language model for chatbot - DEMO

 Originally made in August 2023